rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

 Since it is easy to mix the two approaches it is probably best not to within a function for consistency reasons.
 Instead of using the `.then()` inside of an `async/await` function use `await` to resolve all promises.

 It is evident `async/await` is syntax sugar for promises because the return object of one of these functions is a promise.
-Notably the code is cleaner making it easy to read and should be easy to migrate from promises.
+Notably, the code is cleaner making it easy to read and should be easy to migrate from promises.

 ### Resolve multiple async calls

-In the situation where you don't depend on resolve a fetch to start another, then there is no need to `await` each fetch.
-Instead you can trigger them in **parallel** and resolve each of them after the request have been made.
+In the situation where you don't depend on resolving a fetch to start another, then there is no need to `await` each fetch.
+Instead, you can trigger them in **parallel** and resolve each of them after the request have been made.

 ```javascript
 async function resolveProfilesInParallel() {